wazzamatazz/NRuuviTag/README.md

 # Linux Service

 The command-line application can be run as a Linux service using systemd.
 See [here](/docs/LinuxSystemdService.md) for details.

+# Linux Container Image

+The command-line application can be run as a Linux container image.
+See [here](/docs/Docker.md) for details.
+Note that the container runs as the `root` user to allow BlueZ to access the Bluetooth adapter.

 # Building the Solution